kwingfi24/Pi_in_the_Sky/README.md

 #### This update is from March 1 (a month after the project has started)
 ### What have we done?

+#### Design/Cut

 In this month we have made a design for the plane and have printed mutiple to test the flight capability of it.
-There has been a total of 4 versions of the plane that change size, center of gravity points, and angles of wings. we have also finished most of the code other than a few things.
+There has been a total of 4 versions of the plane that change size, center of gravity points, and angles of wings.

+#### Coding/Wiring

+we have also finished most of the code other than a few things.
 The lights have been figured out, the accelerometer/OLED screen is done, and most of the iring is pretty final.
 So far we have been able to stay mostly on schedule, but we have run into a few bumps where we had to spend an extra bit of time on some things.
 We have found multiple helpful websites that have helped along the way.

 ### What still need to be done?

-_____ still needs to be done
+#### Design/Cut

+Design stuff

+#### Coding/Wiring

+A few tasks still need to be done befre we can move onto the testing and refining stages of the project.
+On the coding/wiring side of things, the code working together and without being attached to a computer still needs to be figured out.
+Making it battery operated and soldering pieces together also needs to be completed within the next few weeks.

 ### Where are we struggling?

+#### Design/Cut

+design stuff

+#### Coding/Wiring

 The pi camera gave us a lot of trouble.

 ### What has been changed?

+#### Design/Cut

+The plane is no longer closed, rather it is two sides with an open middle.
+It is also going to be made only out of cardboard to improve durability and weight.

+#### Coding/Wiring

 We are no longer going to be dropping things from the plane.
+There will only be lights as of right now.
+We got rid of the things falling to get rid of some of the weight and in the interest of time.
+We could possibly add this or another thing back to the project if time allows.

 ### Bill of Materials
 - LSM303